FA16-06/homework/specification/index.md

   * The device MUST fit comfortably in a standard 16' x 20' living room.
   	* The device MUST NOT be larger than 4'x4'x4'.
     * The device MUST NOT be smaller than 1'x1'x1'.
- 	* The device MUST have an electric display as the surface of the table.
+ 	* The device MUST have a display as the surface of the table.
   	* The device MAY allow bezeling along the edges of the display.
     * The display MUST have a minimum 30 ppi
     * The display MUST have a 16:9 aspect ratio
+ 	* The device MUST be able to receive touch input on its surface.
+    * The touch input MUST have a greater resolution than the display
   * The device MUST have a power source.
  		* The device MUST be battery powered.
  		* The device MUST be chargeable through a power cord.